design-automation/mobius-parametric-modeller-dev-0-9/src/assets/typedoc-json/docCF/global_func.md

 Opens a dialog box for managing global functions.

 A global function is a custom function defined by you.
-Global functions can server two key purposes:
+Global functions can serve two key purposes:
-* Global functions allow you to break-down long and complex flowchart into more manageable sub-flowcharts.
+* Global functions allow you to break-down long and complex flowcharts into more manageable sub-flowcharts.
-* In cases where multiple procedures in various nodes in the flowchart all need to repeat certain operations, global functions allows you to avoid repeating the same code multiple times.
+* In cases where multiple procedures in various nodes in the flowchart all need to repeat certain operations, global functions allow you to avoid repeating the same code multiple times.

 A global function can be called in any procedure in any node.
 This differs from local functions, which can only be called in the node in which they are defined.